How to deliver a great presentation

 - If possible no more then 5 minutes!
 15 tops!

 Watch this presentation by a 6th grader.
-And answer the following questions:
+In groups of 2-3 discuss the following:

 - What is his passion, how does he present.
-What kind of tools does he use.
+What kinds of tools does he use.
 Can you apply any of the above points to his presentation?
+What do you remember from his presentation?
+Compare all three presentations and use the rubric below to grade them in your group.
+Compare with the rest of the class.

 - Make a presentation of your own.
 Find a topic that really interests you.
 It does not have to be school related.
-It should be between 2 minutes.
+It should be no more than 5 minutes.
+If you get your message through you could make it in 3.
 Your Power Point (if used) should be limited to pictures and/or graphs.
+Remember to include all 10 points above in your presentation.